DarkhanTurtayev/DLMDSEDE02_TeleNews/README.md

 This way, users can tailor the incoming news to their own interests while staying compliant with Telegram’s API rules.

+UPDATE 1.01: Added filter to ignore href/https links to appear in WordCloud

 REQUIREMENTS:

   • Python 3.10+\